🐴 Horse 3.0: as many windows as you like, one shared sidebar.See what’s new →

 • Closing a tab requires deciding whether the tab "matters," which is a per-tab cognitive overhead the ADHD half resents.

 • Closing the browser at end of day feels like dismissing all the open thoughts at once.
-Sometimes the AuDHD adult just leaves the browser open and goes to sleep.
+Sometimes the AuDHD adult just leaves it open and goes to sleep.

-• A reorganized window is a small relief, but the relief lasts about an hour because new tabs keep arriving and disturbing the order.
+• A reorganized window is a small relief that lasts about an hour, because new tabs keep arriving and disturbing the order.

 "Horse Browser is my quiet, safe internet where I am free to explore something new."